Dissipation dynamics of a scalar field: Static and dynamic criticality

 \section{Static and dynamic criticality}

-Having introduced the field theory representation of the relaxation dynamics model and presented its flow equations in \Cref{sec:CriticalPhenomena}, we analyze the second-order phase transition of this theory.
+Having introduced the field-theory representation of the relaxation dynamics model and presented its flow equations in Sec.~\ref{sec:CriticalPhenomena}, we analyze the second-order phase transition of this theory.
 In the vicinity of the phase transition, the system becomes strongly coupled, and the correlation length, denoted as $\xi$, diverges as we tune toward criticality

 where $t_r$ is the reduced temperature, defined as

 where $m_c$ is the critical mass.

 As the correlation length increases, the characteristic relaxation time $t_c$ diverges at the phase transition point, leading to the phenomenon known as critical slowing down.
 This behavior is typically associated with the correlation length, $\xi$, through the dynamic critical exponent, $z$, according to the relation (for further details, see, e.g.,~ \cite{Zinn-Justin:572813, Tauber:2016mpa}):